 This is extremely normal, which is why you've put off leaving for

-but that's seldom true.
-Sound/healthy decisions require a lot of
+true.
+Sound/healthy decisions require a lot of courage, because

-courage, because they're the hardest ones to make.
-Emotional fallout
+they're the hardest ones to make.
+Emotional fallout usually follows,

-usually follows, which tests our integrity and the strength of our
+which tests our integrity and the strength of our convictions.
+Whenever

-convictions.
-Whenever hard emotions follow correct choices, we second-guess
+hard emotions follow correct choices, we second-guess ourselves,

-ourselves, and presume we made the wrong choice!
-This could leave
+and presume we made the wrong choice!
+This could leave you doubting

 WON'T HE/SHE RETURN MY STUFF??